 Attending a Council Meeting

-At each council meeting there is an opportunity for the public to address the council.
-The public comments are provided for at the beginning of each meeting.
+At each Council meeting, there is an opportunity for the public to address the Council.
+The public comment portion is at the beginning of each meeting.

 Suggestions for speakers:

-- When you are invited by the Mayor, please walk to the podium, speak into the microphone, and state your name and address for the record.
+- When you are invited to speak, speak clearly into the microphone, and state your name and city of residence for the record.